bronwyn989/data-dbt-customer-services/README.md

 - UIP Call Centre (call data)
 - Fuse Tickets (HR tickets)

-Currently the data is being sync'd to EDW and then transformed in there ready for analysis.
+Currently the data is being sync'd to EDW and then transformed ready for analysis.

 ***